Dilyar1997/News-topic-modeling/README.md

 # Blendle - Topic-based Event Timeline

-This is a machine learning project in collaboration with:
+This is a machine learning project at university of amsterdam in collaboration with:
 Lowie de Beer, Sebastiaan Dijkstra, Dilyar Buzan, Jacco Kortman.

 In Blendle’s words: “News develops.
 Real-world events rarely stand by themselves.”
 A great timeline helps the reader understand how news stories develop and how events are related.
 Yet, creating a timeline by hand takes a lot of labor hours which results in high personnel costs.
 Therefore, automating this process would be of high value for Blendle.
 Their challenge consisted of extracting key news events from a large dataset of articles for the following topics: The coronavirus, Black Lives Matter, Brexit, Formula 1, and putting these in a comprehensive timeline.
 Finally, the solution should generalize beyond this list of topics.